greatsquare0/thy-weaver/packages/docs/src/reference/default-file-structure.md

 ## `.vscode`

-The recommended IDE/Text editor for Thy Weaver is [VSCode](https://code.visualstudio.com/), this directory will have:
+The recommended IDE/Text editor for ThyWeaver is [VSCode](https://code.visualstudio.com/), this directory will have:

 - `settings.json` For configuring extension and other settings related to just this workspace
 - `extensions.json` For recommended extensions